ufo-kit/ufo-core/docs/manual/using/quickstart.rst

 There are essentially two ways to specify and execute a graph of tasks.
-One involves writing a :ref:`JSON file <json-configuration>` that is executed by the ``runjson`` utility, the other way uses the provided language bindings to setup the task graph specifically.
+One involves writing a :ref:`JSON file <json-configuration>` that is executed by the ``ufo-runjson`` utility, the other way uses the provided language bindings to setup the task graph specifically.

 Using a JSON description